tenable/terrascan-action/README.md

 The action will only warn and not error when violations are found.

 ### `sarif_upload`
-If true, a sarif file named terrascan.sarif will be generated with the results of the scan.
+If this variable is included, a sarif file named terrascan.sarif will be generated with the results of the scan.

 ## Example usage